 "Overarching the above is that, in the process of adopting the Local Plan, the Council could only identify a total of 10 sites on the whole district.
 To my mind, that illustrates the difficulty of finding suitable sites.
-The appellant is a member of the gypsy and traveller community and, it seems to me, would be aware if a suitable site did become available.
+The appellant is a member of the gypsy and traveller community and, it seems to be, would be aware if a suitable site did become available.
 None have.
 Consequently, even if the appellant does have the resources to mount a search for sites, it is my view unlikely that any sites that are both suitable and available would be found."

-5.39 Not surprisingly, the appellant was searching for land for 2 to 3 years before finding the appeal site.
-The absence of alternatives to the appeal site should carry significant weight in favour of this appeal.

-Personal Circumstances

-5.40 The proposed caravan site would accommodate an extended family comprising the following households:

-5.41 The adult males of the family all earn their living as builders/roofers and, until recently, have travelled all over the country to find work in the summer months.
-They have had to put their travelling on hold this summer and, take up residence on the appeal site because Whitney is expecting her third child and Emmanuel has serious health issues requiring specialist health care.
-Darren (Jnr) and Milo have not had a settled base: they have been moving from place to place, living either on holiday campsites where possible or, on the roadside.
-This has become
+5.39 Not surprisingly, the appellant was searching for land for 2 to 3 years site should carry significant weight in favour of this appeal.
+Personal Circumstances 5.40 The proposed caravan site would accommodate the following an extended family comprising the following households: 1.
+Darren and Ellen Smith, together with their children: years old); and 2.
+Darren and Whitney Smith, together with their children: and 3.
+Milo and Italia Smith, together with their children: 5.41 The adult males of the family all earn their living as builders/roofers and, until recently, have travelled to find all over the country to find work in the summer months.
+They have had to put their travelling on hold this summer and, take up residence on the appeal site because Whitney is and requiring specialist health care. have not had a settled base: they have been moving from place to place, living either on holiday campsites where possible or, on the roadside.
+This has become untenable given the need for Whitney to have support of other family members as and, for to arrange and receive medical appointments.

-- untenable given the need for Whitney to have support of other family members as her pregnancy progresses and, for Emmanuel's parents to arrange and receive medical appointments. - 5.42 Since arriving on site, the families have been trying to register children in school and, in the meantime, have arranged for them to be privately tutored. - 5.43 Recent case law, including the Supreme Court decision in the case of Zoumbas v.
+- 5.42 Since arriving on site, the families have been trying to register children in school and, in the meantime, have arranged for them to be privately tutored. - 5.43 Recent case law, including the Supreme Court decision in the case of Zoumbas v.
 Secretary of State for the Home Department, has established that the best interests of the children must be at the forefront of the decision-maker's mind.
 In Zoumbas the Court found that the needs of the children must be treated as a primary consideration, but not always the only prime consideration; that when considering the cumulative effect of other considerations, no other consideration could be treated as inherently more significant; but that the best interests of the children might point only marginally in one, rather than another, direction.
 The likely outcome of a refusal of planning permission would be that the Smith family would have to resume moving from site to site, and rely on roadside camping.
 Thus, in considering the best interests of the children, the choice is clear: life on a lawful site where they can obtain access to schooling, and obtain appropriate health care; or life on the roadside where schooling and health care are likely to be disrupted for an indeterminate period.